jp-guo/gm-transformer/README.md

 please refer to [ThinkMatch](https://github.com/Thinklab-SJTU/ThinkMatch) for more deatails.

 ### Pretrained Backbones
-Please download the pretrained parameters for GMT, ViT, CeiT and XCiT backbones from [google drive](https://drive.google.com/drive/folders/1HjiYZUDJt3MN1SHsjEzanIN8vOVetDec?usp=drive_link) and make sure it looks like ``experiments/pretrained``
+Please download the pretrained parameters for backbones from [google drive](https://drive.google.com/drive/folders/1HjiYZUDJt3MN1SHsjEzanIN8vOVetDec?usp=drive_link) and place them in ``experiments/pretrained``.

 ## Experiments
 Please place all the yaml files in the ``experiments`` directory.